-Manufacturers...
+As far as paint manufacturers...
 I like some more than others, but I don't have one particular favorite and am always open to trying new lines.
-Of course, it's very important to select the "artist's" series; most manufacturers also offer a line of student or academy paints, which contain a high percentage of fillers and are not suitable for professional work.
-These are the brands I'm currently using, in no order: Michael Harding, Gamblin, Holbein, Old Holland, Utrecht, Blockx, Rembrandt, Sennelier, Winsor Newton, Daler Rowney, Graham, Grumbacher, Williamsburg.
-Michael Harding and Williamsburg both make absolutely superb paint, and being the smallest manufacturers in this list, I think are worthy of particular support.
+Of course, it's very important to select the "Artist's" series; some manufacturers also offer a line of student-grade paints, which contain a high percentage of waxes and other fillers, and are not suitable for professional work.
+These are the brands I'm currently using, in no order: Michael Harding, Gamblin, Holbein, Old Holland, Utrecht, Blockx, Rembrandt, Sennelier, Winsor Newton, Daler Rowney, Lukas, Da Vinci, Graham, Grumbacher, and Williamsburg.
+Michael Harding and Williamsburg both make absolutely superb paint, and being small manufacturers, I think are worthy of particular support.

 There's a lot of good information about pigments, paints, and color theory online, and there are also a lot of artists who write descriptive pages like this one.
 For me, however, by far the most useful resource is the amazing Handprint site.
 Though Bruce MacEvoy is a watercolorist, and gears his discussions to that medium, there's a fantastic amount of information that's applicable to pigments in any media, including oil.
-I've rarely had a question that I haven't had answered there, and color geeks like myself will probably lose hours scrolling through it.
+I've learned a great deal by spending time at his site.

 pale pink (my own mixture)

 red grey (my own mixture)